 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
+The developing fetus and therefore pregnant women may also be more vulnerable to contaminants in drinking water.
+These people and their caregivers should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.